This is the final part in a series on Spiritual Management

 While it is useful to differentiate between the roles of management and leadership, it is not helpful to view managers and leaders as entirely distinct types of people.
 Few people are only one or the other.

 One’s individual style will actually be the result of a very complex interaction between one’s personality, culture, gender, age, family, relationships, giftings and education – to name only a few factors.
 You should understand your strengths and weaknesses.
 Then you should function primarily according to your strengths while working to strengthen your weaknesses.
+Regarding leader/manager orientation, everyone will be found somewhere on the following continuum:

 There is much leadership in management (the visionary and inspirational part) and much management in leadership (the detail and implementation part).
 Thus, the more a leader works on his managerial skills the more effective he will become, and vice-versa.
 Additionally, the wise leader will surround himself with people whose strengths make up for his own weaknesses.